-Iconic British science fiction magazine SXFX celebrated its 23rd anniversary later this year, so here’s a quick look back at some of the articles from the rarely seen and much sought after first issue.
+Iconic British science fiction magazine SXFX celebrates its 23rd anniversary later this year, so here’s a quick look back at some of the articles from the rarely seen and much sought after first issue.

 Tankbuster (pages 18–27)

 Since 1988, Tank Girl and Jet Girl have been tearing up British comics with their full frontal assault on good taste, decorum, and anything else that stands in their way of a good time.
 On the set of the hotly anticipated film adaptation in Australia, Esmerelda Brautigan meets up with the film’s co-stars Naomi Watts and Lori Petty, who prove to be every bit as irrepressible as the characters they’re portraying onscreen.